About the Opportunity

 - Successfully complete required training, that may involve overnight assignments away from home;

-- Work well under considerable pressure and with deadlines for work completion;
+- Work well under considerable pressure and with deadlines for work completion; and

 - Work independently without excessive supervision; and